“LANGSTON IN HARLEM” (Off-Broadway)

 "Langston in Harlem" presents Hughes in all his thorny complexity, never shying from the darker aspects of his story.
 And yet the show leaves you with an irrepressible sense of joy in its celebration of a great American artist. — BACKSTAGE

 Note: A revised version of “Langston in Harlem” is planned by Classical Theater of Harlem when the nation’s health issues are resolved.

-For a video trailer from Classical Theatre of Harlem announcing their upcoming production of "Langston in Harlem" please go to CTHNYC.org and click on "Langston in Harlem".
+For a video trailer from Classical Theatre of Harlem announcing their upcoming production of "Langston in Harlem" please go to CTHNYC.org.

 “The critic most people liked to read was Walter Kerr in the Herald Tribune.
 And it was Kerr’s opinion that “Lyricist-composer Walter Marks is a bright beginner.
 Mr. Marks makes rhymes.
 This would not be so unusual in itself if it weren’t for the fact that lyricists don’t do it much anymore, and there is instant gratification in hearing such close couplets as Miss Dussault’s devout wish to ‘write a diatribe on why a tribe is there.’
 As she says, or rather sings, ‘on my safari there’s no one to be sorry if I rot with dry rot.’
 Easy?
 Perhaps.
 But lately very rare.”